Vyral/base-template/_posts/2019-03-15-what-benefits-does-a-pre-listing-inspection-bring.md

 I was recently joined by Kris Brown from Five Star Home Inspections to talk about the great benefits of getting a home inspection done before you put your home on the market for sale.

-There are a lot of benefits to doing this pre-listing inspection. **The three key benefits are:**
+According to Kris, there are three key benefits that home sellers should pay attention to:

 **1. It saves time.** You will have plenty of time to research, compare, and find the best service providers to help you make repairs before you get your home listed.